 Conclusion

 The buzz around longfellow-zk seems to be based on true assumptions: it is a privacy-preserving algorithm that has a competitive edge in terms of interoperability with legacy infrastructure.
-While it does not compromise on speed, the only negligible issue is the size of proofs, which are definitely not fitting into NFC or RFID channels.
+While it does not compromise on speed, the only negligible issue is the size of proofs, which definitely does not fit into NFC or RFID channels.

-Nowadays there are many public institutions who have faith in Trusted Execution Environments (TEE) provided by clans of hardware and operating systems manufacturers.
-In my article on the Seven Sins of EUDI I explain why this is a foolish posture.
-Yet, especially in public sector, technical specifications insist on relying on hardware for security, and then longfellow-zk represents a unique opportunity to grant citizens the privacy they deserve, while sticking to old standards and hardware chips already present in mobile devices.
+Nowadays, many public institutions have faith in Trusted Execution Environments (TEE) provided by consortia of hardware and operating systems.
+In my article on the Seven Sins of EUDI, I explain why this is a foolish posture.
+Yet, especially in the public sector, technical specifications often insist on relying on hardware for security.
+Longfellow-ZK represents a unique opportunity to grant citizens the privacy they deserve, while adhering to existing standards and hardware chips already present in mobile devices.

-On the other hand, knowing how low is the ambition of the eIDAS2.0 specification regarding citizen's privacy (among other issues...)
-I think that longfellow-zk represents an important tool for us unheard citizens and scientists to state the negligence of the European Commission in case this technology won't be adopted.
-We can make it production ready in a year by community adoption, as it seems Google is doing in the USA already.
+On the other hand, given the low ambition of the eIDAS 2.0 specification regarding citizens' privacy (among other issues), I believe that longfellow-zk represents an important tool for us, as unheard citizens and scientists, to highlight the negligence of the European Commission in the event that this technology isn't adopted.
+We can make it production-ready within a year through community adoption, as Google appears to be doing in the USA already.

-Longfellow-zk leaves no more excuses against the adoption of privacy preserving tech for digital wallets.
+Longfellow-zk leaves no more excuses for not adopting privacy-preserving tech for digital wallets.

-I'll conclude with two more things that aren't written in the longfellow-zk paper nor in its RFC draft, but I had the luck to understand through my interactions with brilliant scientists as Frigo and Shelat.
+I'll conclude with two more points that aren't mentioned in the Longfellow-Zk paper or its RFC draft, but I was fortunate enough to understand through my interactions with brilliant scientists, such as Frigo and Shelat.

 Revocation